Prayagraj: Infrastructure and civic administration

-Allahabad was declared to have metropolitan status in October 2006.
-The metropolitan area is referred to in the 2011 Indian census and other official documents as Allahabad Urban Agglomeration.
-It consists of Allahabad Municipal Corporation, three census towns (the cantonment, Arail Uparhar, and Chak Babura Alimabad), and 17 Outer Growth (OG) areas listed in the table below.
+Prayagraj was declared to have metropolitan status in October 2006.
+The metropolitan area is referred to in the 2011 Indian census and other official documents as Allhabad Urban Agglomeration.
+It consists of Prayagraj Municipal Corporation, three census towns (the cantonment, Arail Uparhar, and Chak Babura Alimabad), and 17 Outer Growth (OG) areas listed in the table below.

+Allahabad cantonment

+Allahabad has a cantonment, which was set up in 1857, as part of a chain of cantonments setup across north and central India to consolidate British rule.
+At that time, it comprised covering a total area of 4464.6939 acres including civil area of 142.7129 acres.

+This was in line with Allahabad being made the centre of the newly -created North-west Provinces, that year, with Delhi transferred to the Punjab province and the truncated province being ruled from Allahabad for the next 20 years.
+Allahabad cantonment came under the new Cantonments Act of 1924, and post-independence under the Cantonments Act of 2006.
+The cantonment was counted as part of the city in censuses until the 1931 Indian census, when it was started to be counted as a separate census town.

+The 4th Infantry Division, also known as the Red Eagle Division, is headquartered at Allahabad cantonment.

 Politics

-Allahabad is the seat of Allahabad High Court, the highest judicial body in the state of Uttar Pradesh.
-The city is known as the "Prime Minister Capital of India", since, seven of fifteen Indian prime ministers have been from the district.
-Allahabad is administered by several government agencies.
-As the seat of the Government of Uttar Pradesh, Allahabad is home to local governing agencies and the Uttar Pradesh Legislative Assembly (housed in the Allahabad High Court building).
-The Allahabad district has two parliamentary constituency, namely, Allahabad and Phul pur and elects 12 members of the legislative assembly (MLAs) to the state legislature.
+Prayagraj is the seat of Allahabad High Court, the highest judicial body in the state of Uttar Pradesh.
+Prayagraj is known as the "Prime Minister Capital of India", since, seven of fifteen Indian prime ministers of India since independence have connections with the city (Jawaharlal Nehru, Lal Bahadur Shastri, Indira Gandhi, Rajiv Gandhi, Gulzarilal Nanda, Vishwanath Pratap Singh and Chandra Shekhar).
+All seven leaders were either born in Allahabad, were alumni of Allahabad University or were elected from an Allahabad constituency.
+Prayagraj is administered by several government agencies.
+As the seat of the Government of Uttar Pradesh, Prayagraj is home to local governing agencies and the Uttar Pradesh Legislative Assembly (housed in the Allahabad High Court building).
+The Prayagraj district has two parliamentary constituency, namely, Prayagraj and Phulpur and elects 12 members of the legislative assembly (MLAs) to the state legislature.